openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-the-App.md

 - Eventually git.exe cannot be found automatically or the Test will result in an error (1):\
   ![Git not found](../images/Building-the-App/building_0037.png)\
-  In this case click on the folder icon (2).
+  In this case, if you can't locate git's location or didn't save it in your cheat sheet click on the folder icon (2).
 - Use [search function](https://www.tenforums.com/tutorials/94452-search-file-explorer-windows-10-a.html) in windows explorer to find “git.exe” if you are unsure where git has been installed.
 You are looking for a file named “git.exe”, located in \*_\bin\*_ folder.
 - Select path to git.exe and make sure you selected the one in ** \bin\ ** folder (3) and click “OK” (4).\
   ![Select git manually](../images/Building-the-App/building_0038.png)